yguitton/training-material/topics/statistics/tutorials/genomic-llm-sequence-generation/tutorial.md

 > <question-title></question-title>
 >
-> 1. How similar look like the 5 first generated DNA sequences given the temparature?
+> 1. How similar do the 5 first generated DNA sequences look like given the temperature?
 > 2. What are the different values for the variance?
 > 3. What can we conclude?
 >